zenoamaro/react-quill/README.md

 ];
 ```

+`style`
+: An object with custom CSS rules to apply on the editor's container.
+Rules should be in React's "camelCased" naming style.

 `styles`
-: An object with custom CSS styles to be added to the editor.
+: An object with custom CSS selectors and rules to add to the editor.
+Neither should be in "camelCased" style.
+Pass `false` to prevent Quill from injecting any default style.
 See [configuration](http://quilljs.com/docs/configuration/) for details.

 `theme`
 : The name of the theme to apply to the editor.
 Defaults to `base`.